galaxyg0n/SQL_Projects/README.md

 4. Setup the MySQL database using the **createTables.sql** and fill it with **dummyData.sql**
 ```
 This is done by using a database interface of your choice (MySQL Workbench, XAMPP + phpmyadmin, ...)
+It is important that the schema is called "componentlayer_db" and the credentials should be:
+User: "root"
+Pass: "toor"
 ```

 <br>